safe-events/venue-pwa-specs/README.md

 * Code MUST be pushed to a private Gitlab repository
 * The app SHOULD be built using React (since the boilerplate is already wrote using react, any other JS framework can be used but the auth system must be re-implemented)
-* The application should be installed on
+* The application MUST be installable and usable on smart phones (using PWA or native development or React Native / Ionic)
 * Must be written using TDD or contain 100% coverage tests
 * Must use tailwindcss for the ui design (to match the main application design)
 * Backend app already provides a cookie based authentication system, a boilerplate template will be available to start with authentication already implemented in.